 AHS humane investigation agents, the only full-time humane investigators in the state, received more than 1,700 reports of neglected or harmed animals in the last year.
 Working in 62 counties with local law enforcement officials, this team addressed nearly 450 cases involving a total of nearly 5,500 animals.

-Most of the cases reported to our agents involve lack of food, water, shelter and general animal husbandry.
-Larger, more complex cases can result on-site investigations, animal seizure, and prosecuting offenders.
+Most of the cases reported to our agents involve lack of food, water, shelter, and general animal husbandry.
+Larger, more complex cases can result in on-site investigations, animal seizure, and prosecuting offenders.

 Issues our humane agents investigate include: